MyScript/myscript-text-web/README.md

 ## Contribute

-If you wish to contribute to myscript-text-web, feel free to fork it!
+We welcome your contributions: If you would like to extend `myscript-text-web` for your needs, feel free to fork it!
 Please sign our [Contributor License Agreement](CONTRIBUTING.md) before submitting your pull request.

 ## Share your feedback